codersupreme99101/CMPSC-442-FP-SP23/README.md

 # Usage Instructions:

+The code is intuitive, and simple to use, with minimal dependencies and minimal hardware requirements.
+Both code files and datasets need some initial setup that is of the form of directory navigatio, and processing verification.
 To utilize the code for this project, follow these steps from (1) through (10):

 (1) Clone this repository locally, or download it (through GitHub CLI, or the download .zip, or the SSH)